 Recovering from Eating Disorders

-If you are struggling with an eating disorder, or disordered eating patterns, negative relationship with food or a history of problematic dieting, then this is your chance to learn a new food language (with the right dialect!)
+If you are struggling with an eating disorder, or disordered eating, negative relationship with food or a history of problematic dieting, then this is your chance to learn a new food language that works for you!

 Types of Eating Disorders

-Eating disorders and disordered eating are a group of illnesses where someone has a distorted view of body shape, food habits and weight, often a need to control something tangible in their life, and have extreme instabilities in their eating behaviours.
+Eating disorders and disordered eating are a group of illnesses where someone may have a distorted view of their body shape, image or weight, may need to control something tangible in their life, may have extreme instabilities in their eating behaviours.
 These include:

 - Anorexia nervosa

 - Bulimia nervosa

 - Binge eating disorder